Auto-merge

 Prerequisites:

-• Ensure CI/CD is configured to run a pipeline for every merge request.
+• Ensure your project’s CI/CD configuration runs a pipeline for every merge request.

 To enable this setting: